Healthcare: Neurology

 • Part 2 involves the placement of the extension wires and battery.
 This stage is an outpatient surgical procedure that requires one hour under general anesthesia.

 Battery replacements are another surgical procedure that patients will require periodically (generally every three to five years, if a rechargeable device is not used), depending on the amount of stimulation required to treat their condition.
+Battery replacement surgeries are typically minor procedures and can be done under local anesthesia when necessary.

 Part 1

-DBS lead placement is done in both awake and asleep patients using a stereotactic frame.
+DBS lead placement is done in both awake or asleep patients using a stereotactic frame.
 In this procedure, a rigid frame, or halo, is attached to the patient’s head just before surgery after the skin on the scalp is anesthetized with a local anesthetic.
 A brain imaging study is obtained with this frame in place and the images are used to calculate the position of the desired brain target and to help guide instruments to that target with minimal brain trauma.
-The stereotactic frame is then fixed to the operating table, a patch of hair is shaved and the scalp is washed.
+The stereotactic frame is then fixed to the operating table, a small patch of hair is shaved and the scalp is washed.
 After making the scalp completely numb, an incision is made and a small opening in the skull is created.

 Part 2